itszero/HasGoogleFixedItYet/README.md

 ## Backend Setup

 You will need to have Ruby installed and postgresql/sqlite3 library, then run `bundle` to install dependencies.
-You can start both frontend and backend of the project by going to the `frontend` directory and run `yarn dev`.
+You can start both frontend and backend of the project by going to the `frontend` directory and run `yarn start`.

 ## Frontend Development